obonaventure/cnp3/Missions/S9/routing2.rst

 3 Consider that stub shown in the figure below decides to advertise two `/24` prefixes instead of its allocated `/23` prefix.

   #.
 Via which provider does `AS4567` receive the packets destined to `194.100.11.99` and `194.100.10.1` ?
   #.
-What happens when link `R1-R3` fails ?
+How is the reachabilty of these addresses affected when link `R1-R3` fails ?
-  #.
-What are the consequences these advertisements on the size of the BGP routing maintained by routers in the global Internet ?
   #.
 Propose a configuration on `R1` that achieves the same objective as the one shown in the figure but also preserves the reachability of all IP addresses inside `AS4567` if one of `AS4567`'s interdomain links fails ?

  .. figure:: fig/BGP-figs-003-c.png